tjsheppard/vagrant-box-builder/README.md

-# Vagrant Web Dev Starter Kit
+# Vagrant Web Dev Starter Kit 🦄

 Vagrant can be a bit confusing at first so this Starter Kit will help you create a quick and easy development environment setup for your unique project.
+Supports: Windows, MacOS, Ubuntu

 # Installation 💽

----

 Install *VirtualBox, Vagrant* and *vbguest*.